 - sound - for example new noises, music or you reading to them

-All children’s toys should be age appropriate.
-Young children put things in their mouths to explore textures and tastes
+All your child's toys should be suitable for their age.
+Young children put things in their mouths to explore textures and tastes.

 Help your child develop through play

-You can help your child to develop while playing with them, by doing the following:
+You can help your child to develop during play by doing the following things: